 The Automation and Robotics Minor provides students with a foundation in the professional study and practice of programming, using, and working with industrial robots and the industrial automation systems used in the manufacturing environment.

-Some personnel necessary to the operation of the University — including many who work in the Physical Plant, Dining Services, the Falcon Center, and the Police Department — are considered essential employees and are expected to report to campus.
+Some personnel necessary to the operation of the University, including those who work in the Physical Plant, Dining Services, the Falcon Center, and Public Safety, are considered essential employees and are expected to report to work.
 If it is unsafe to do so, please consult your supervisor.

-Note that due to this weather system, we anticipate closure of the top deck of the parking garage for the next few days.
+Note that due to this weather system, we anticipate the top deck of the parking garage will remain closed for the coming days.
 (This location accounts for a significant portion of winter slip, trip, and fall injuries on campus.
 To support the integrity of the structure, salt or other ice melting agents cannot be used.
 Structural deterioration from de-icers can lead to major repairs costing hundreds of thousands of dollars.)
 The University will alert motorists via large yellow signs posted at the traffic circle, near Turley Center, and at the top of the hill.

 The Automation and Robotics Minor provides students with a foundation in the professional study and practice of programming, using, and working with industrial robots and the industrial automation systems used in the manufacturing environment.